cl3225/CHAZ.github.io/README.md

 * Pygrib

-The remaining portion of **Getting Started with CHAZ** assumes that the [Anaconda Python Distribution](https://www.anaconda.com/) is installed, which is a simple method to install the above.
+The remaining portion of **Getting Started with CHAZ** assumes that the [Anaconda Python Distribution](https://www.anaconda.com/) is installed.
 The below steps can be done without Anaconda installed, so in that case, change accordingly.

 ### Building CHAZ